Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Comparison of Complexity

 \section{Comparison of Complexity}

-We compare the complexity of our model and BiAM in Table~\ref{tab:complex}, which shows that our method works better with fewer parameters.
-Notice that in their paper~\cite{biam}, they didn't take the complexity of backbone into consideration.
+We compare the complexity of our model and BiAM in Table~\ref{tab:complex}.
+In BiAM~\cite{biam}, they did not take the complexity of backbones into account.
+As shown in Table~\ref{tab:complex}, compared with BiAM, MKT achieves superior performance with fewer parameters and FLOPs.